-Catch yourself before the habitual negative or repetitive thoughts you’ve had many times before takes over.
+Catch yourself before the habitual negative or repetitive thoughts you’ve had many times before it takes over.

-The only way you can control the focus of your thoughts is to become an observer of them without judgment.
+The only way you can control your thoughts is to become an observer of them without judgment.

 HOW IT WORKS: Useless thinking requires your immediate attention, otherwise, your mind will continue to take you down the same road of poor decisions and uneasiness.
 No one ever taught you how to think, only what to think.
-No wonder you have so much chatter going on in your head, it’s the confusion that has piled up over the years.
-What you must do now is redirect the confusion with a present and open mind.
+No wonder you have so much chatter going on in your head, it’s the confusuion that has piled up over the years.
+What you must do now is redirect the confusion with an open mind.
 This is your new starting place.
-Spend 15-minutes a day writing in your journal about what is confusing to you, so you can learn how to think instead of what to think.
+Spend 15 minutes a day writing in your journal about what is confusing to you, so you can learn how to think instead of what to think.
 The by-product of getting this thinking thing right is having a connection to your guidance.
 I learned this at a very young age. ~ Linda Deir